High Adventure Team Patch

 Leadership by Scouts is a key premise of Scouting.
 This applies to outdoor activities in the same measure that it applies to the balance of the Scouting program.
 Developing this leadership should be a continuing process in a Unit.

 This training is open only to registered Scouts.
-Each participant must have a medical examination, in compliance with BSA-National Council policy.
+Each participant must have a medical examination, in compliance with National Council policy.
 He/she is responsible for obtaining the personal clothing and equipment which are required for the field experiences.

-Scout Leaders Backpack
+Junior Leaders Backpack

 Download the pdf flyer for the next class.